michal-h21/make4ht/README.md

 ## Extensions

-Extensions can be used to modify the build process without need to use a build file.
+Extensions can be used to modify the build process without the need to use a build file.
 They may post-process the output files or request additional commands for the compilation.

 The extensions can be enabled or disabled by appending `+EXTENSION` or `-EXTENSION` after